bakai-work07/fashionmnist-cnn-pytorch/README.md

 # 🟠 Convolutional Neural Network Classification on FashionMNIST (PyTorch)
 This is my implementation of a convolutional neural network (CNN) for classifying grayscale images from the FashionMNIST dataset using PyTorch.
-It closely follows the workflow taught in "PyTorch for Deep Learning & Machine Learning – Full Course" by Daniel Bourke, adapted from earlier exercises like make_blobs to work with real image data.
+It closely follows the workflow taught in "PyTorch for Deep Learning & Machine Learning – Full Course" by Daniel Bourke.

 ## The main purpose of this mini-project is to practice and understand: